nycmeshnet/meshforms/README.md

 You can see what playwright is doing with `--headed`, and you can pause a test to examine the browser by inserting `page.pause()` in your test.

+To run a specific test, you can use `-g`:

+`npx playwright test -g 'missing name'`

+See the [docs](https://playwright.dev/docs/running-tests) for more information about playwright.